cloudtools/troposphere/CONTRIBUTING.md

 bit challenging to know what new resources and properties were added periodically from AWS.

-Eventually AWS added the Resource Specification and started publishing machine readable versions but initially it had quite a few errors and inconsistensies.
+Eventually AWS added the Resource Specification and started publishing machine readable versions but initially it had quite a few errors and inconsistencies.
 An early code generator was used for adding new resources and delta changes to existing code but still needed hand tweaking.

 An updated code generator is now available but may require tweaks to handle inconsistencies or backward compatibility.